-The Laboratory does not routinely monitor groundwater.
-As the land owner, ISU monitors the former Chemical Disposal Site as part of an agreement with the Iowa Department of Public Health (See section 5.7.1).
 There are no current Ames Laboratory activities that pose a hazard to groundwater or surface water.
 The Laboratory has no underground storage tanks.
 Three DOE owned monitoring wells were abandoned June 2005.

-Currently, Iowa State University is not required to monitor groundwater on the main campus.
+Currently there is no monitoring of the groundwater and lowa State University is not required to monitor groundwater on the main campus.